thomascastleman/StabOverflow/README.md

 ## Identity Integrity

-While users are allowed certain degrees of freedom in customizing their display name and optionally writing a profile description, their full name according to Google is kept on record and available, in most cases, by simply hovering over their display name.
+While users are allowed certain degrees of freedom in customizing their display name and optionally writing a profile description, their first name and last initial according to Google is kept on record and available, in most cases, by simply hovering over their display name.
 Their email is also available to administrators.

 ![Demonstration of identity preservation](./readme/identity.png)